Everything PR News

 He defended the work in public.
 Agencies that did content marketing quietly let critics define the category.
 Group SJR engaged in the public debate, published thinking, and shaped the terms of the discussion.
 The brand became inseparable from the category.

 He scaled methodically.
-The firm grew through partnership with Hill+Knowlton Strategies rather than through a fast venture capital push.
+The firm grew through partnership with Hill+Knowlton Strategies rather than through a fast venture-capital push.
 The slower growth produced a more durable institution.

-What the Profile Teaches Now
+What the Profile Teaches

-The firms that engage in the public debate, publish thinking, and shape the terms of the discussion become inseparable from the new category.
+The Group SJR story is most useful as a structural case study in how a contested service category gets established.
+The firms that engage publicly in the debate, publish thinking, and shape the terms of the discussion become inseparable from the new category.
 The firms that do the work quietly let others define the field.

 EPR Editorial Team